The word du jour in project management ‘agile’ is in stiff competition with the job title ‘Project Manager’ for misuse.

 - Empowerment of the individual.
 Everyone has a voice as an equal member of the team, rather than having tasks & task estimates imposed on them by a Project Manager.

 - Removal of interference.
 The Product Backlog drives the Sprint Backlog; the list of tasks we are looking to undertake during this 2-4 week period.
-Stakeholders are not allowed to then get involved half way through the Sprint to pull team members onto other work, or to change what they are doing.
+Stakeholders are not allowed to then get involved halfway through the Sprint to pull team members onto other work, or to change what they are doing.
 If they have a voice, then talk at the start or end.
-There are exceptions but this might lead us to restarting the Sprint formally.
+There are exceptions but this might lead us to restart the Sprint formally.

 - Visible success.
 Each Sprint provides an opportunity to showcase the completed work and demonstrate practical progress to stakeholders.
 This has shown to have a significant positive effect on those working hard on the project as they get feedback and thanks for these little wins.
 Everyone feels motivated, warm and fluffy.

 So my food for thought.
 Are you really running an Agile project or are you saying something is agile to avoid writing a PID?